Unbabel/backend-coding-challenge/README.md

 Run everything together

-    Change the disered variables in the file and run:
+    Change the variables in the docker-compose.yml file and run:

     sudo docker-compose -f docker-compose.yml up -d

+Update the Database using:

+    flask db upgrade

 ### Env Settings